sreeramgr/OWASP-ZAP-Web-Application-Scanning/reports/README.md

-# Reports
+## ZAP Report

-This folder contains the OWASP ZAP generated HTML scan report.
+The OWASP ZAP generated HTML report is available in the `reports` folder.

+To view the report:
+1. Download `zap-scan-report-localhost-only.html`
+2. Open it in a browser